-The Future of Primary Children's
+The Expertise of Primary Children's Hospital, Closer to Home

-The new campus will address the rapidly growing pediatric population in Utah County, one of the fastest-growing counties in the nation, which some estimates indicate will be equal to that of Salt Lake County by 2040.
+Nearly one-third of Primary's patients come from Utah County and South Salt Lake County.
+Utah County is one of the fastest-growing counties in the nation and may equal the population of Salt Lake County by 2040.
 With this growth, and the growth in southern Salt Lake County, comes an urgent need for high-quality, comprehensive pediatric care.

 Project Milestones